 - Anchor point for the tarantula web on high ground

-Pink Toe Tarantulas need special attention when it comes to the environmental humidity.
+Pink Toe Tarantulas need special attention when it comes to environmental humidity.
 Since members of the Avicularia genus certainly are arboreal tarantula species, meaning that they live most of their lives high up on trees in the forest, it’s especially important to have a good ventilation setup for your enclosure.

-Bear in mind that spiderlings (nymphs, juveniles, etc.) of Avicularia are more sensitive to humidity than their adult and full grown counterparts.
-Captive bred specimens tend to adjust better to the micro climate given by keeping Avicularia as spider tarantulas, so make sure you don’t buy wild caught specimens if possible.
+Bear in mind that spiderlings (nymphs, juveniles, etc.) of Avicularia are more sensitive to humidity than their adult and full-grown counterparts.
+Captive-bred specimens tend to adjust better to the microclimate given by keeping Avicularia as spider tarantulas, so make sure you don’t buy wild-caught specimens if possible.

 Enclosure design is essential for a success story with your Pink Toe Tarantula.
 Since Avicularia are tree tarantulas, make sure you provide materials in your enclosure the tarantula can make us of and built its webbing near the top of the enclosure.
 Avicularia tend to reach the highest point in your enclosure and build their silky retreat up there, so make sure the have an anchor point available the can start building their web.
 Especially vital for younger specimens kept in plastic tubes, since their webbing tube will provide additional protection from humidity and heat, building its own micro climate within the enclosure.

 All the points mentioned are meant to be a starting point.
 Always make sure to adapt these ideas to your environment, meaning for example adjusting the number of ventilation holes to an appropriate number to your environment (dry or humid).
-It’s always best to set up your enclosure a few days prior to introducing the tarantula into to, that way you can make minor adjustments to the enclosure in favor of your new spider tarantula.
+It’s always best to set up your enclosure a few days prior to introducing the tarantula, that way you can make minor adjustments to the enclosure in favor of your new spider tarantula.